 The weekly reading assignments will be an important part of your learning experience.
-They will form the basis for our discussion in class and will allow us to investigate in greater depth the central issues covered by the class, using the academic tools of historical analysis.
+They will allow us to investigate in greater depth the central issues covered by the class, using the academic tools of historical analysis.
+The readings will also form the basis for many of the assignments you will be completing over the quarter.
 You are responsible for completing all of the reading assignments (detailed in the Class Modules in Canvas) on time.
 The following is the required book for the class: